Semyonov

 Appreciate the architecture of the city

 Semyonov is a treasure trove of architectural attractions.
 One of the most beautiful houses in the city is the mansion of the merchant Nosov.
 Nosov was the "spoon king" and made a fortune out of the carved utensils.
-Incidentally, in the 19th century Semyonov was the spoon capital of Russia.
-Right opposite, and built with the money of the same Nosov, is the St. Nicholas Old Believers Church, which you will recognise by its bright orange hue.
+Partly thanks to him, Semyonov was the spoon capital of Russia in the XIX century.
+On the opposite side of the street, you can find the St. Nicholas Old Believers Church built with the money of the same Nosov.
+I can recognize by its bright orange hue.
 Other interesting houses include the estates of Ivan Khanykin and Grigory Vitushkin, whose main decoration is a massive brick arched gate designed in the eclectic style.
-The Russian Post Office is located there now, so if you are passing by, be sure to pop inside and send home a postcard from Semyonov.
+The post office is located there now, so if you are passing by, be sure to pop inside and send home a postcard from Semyonov.

 04